2015 Half Dollar Value Checker: Errors List, “P”, “S” & “D” Mint Mark Worth

 Ranked 177 in Kennedy Half Dollar

-For collectors navigating these nuanced distinctions, our CoinValueChecker App delivers instant access to complete rarity rankings and current market values across the entire Kennedy Half Dollar spectrum.
+For collectors navigating these nuanced distinctions, our Coin Value Checker App delivers instant access to complete rarity rankings and current market values across the entire Kennedy Half Dollar spectrum.

-Key Features Of The 2015 Half Dollar
+Key Features That Determine Your 2015 Half Dollar Value

-The 2015 Kennedy half dollar showcases distinctive design elements that set it apart from other years in the series.
+The 2015 Kennedy half dollar showcases distinctive design elements that set it apart from most other years in the series.
 Most notably, it features the restored 1964 high-relief portrait and maintains the classic Presidential Seal reverse, creating a coin that bridges historical significance with modern minting excellence.

 The Obverse Of The 2015 Half Dollar